FionaVoss/warp-weft-calculator/README.md

 * Use sett variable instead of wraps per inch to calculate number of warp threads
 * Calculate yarn needed for warp
 * Calculate and display width of warp in reed
+* Use widthInReed instead of wovenWidth and takeUp to calculate number of warp threads

 ## To Do
-* Use widthInReed variable for calculations
 * Calculate yarn needed for weft
 * Calculate total yarn required for project
 * Support fractional input